 APAC and Rest of the World (RoW) are also expected to hold considerable shares in the artificial lift market, on account of the technological advancements in artificial lift systems, growing interest of E&P companies in these regions, and rising shale gas production.

 China is expected to lead the APAC artificial lift market during the forecast period, generating revenue of over $729.4 million. which can be mainly attributed to the increasing deep and ultra-deep offshore oil production activities in the country.

 Competitive Landscape of Artificial Lift Market

 In May 2017, Schlumberger Limited launched the new SpectraSphere fluid mapping-while-drilling service.
 This service can deliver downhole fluid composition data during drilling with real-time pressure measurements, while drilling.

-Some of the major players operating in the global artificial lift market are Baker Hughes, a GE company; Schlumberger N.V.
-(Schlumberger Limited); Dover Corporation; Halliburton Company; Borets International Limited; Weatherford International PLC; National Oilwell Varco Inc.; Flotek Industries Inc.; and JJ Tech.
+Some other important players operating in the global artificial lift market are Schlumberger N.V., Baker Hughes Co., Halliburton Company, Borets International Limited, Weatherford International PLC, and National Oilwell Varco Inc.